Visit Logged

 An on-the-water retirement home or vacation home for those who love the rich cultural ports-of-call cruising waters of North Carolina, Albemarle Plantation Marina, a port on the Albemarle Loop and a CRUISERS NET SPONSOR, is located just off the AICW on the northern shores of Albemarle Sound on Yeopim River/Creek.

-Inner Banks Inn in Edenton’s
+Enjoy a 3-day/2-night stay at the Inner Banks Inn in Edenton’s historic district.

-• Round of golf for 2
+beauty and incredible water:• Round of Golf for 2

 • Golf Cart, Bikes, Kayaks/Canoes

-• Full access to Fitness Facility and
+• Full Access to Fitness Facility and Classes and Pool Facilities (subject to availability)

 Discover Albemarle Plantation | Plan A Visit | Contact us